-Why I Serve: Dr. Blondean Davis, a Visionary Educator with a Passion for UNCF and HBCUs hen you think of making a difference for Black students, those who serve in the education field truly change lives.
-For decades, Chicagobased educator Dr. Blondean Y. Davis has raised money to support the work of UNCF and students of color to fulfill their dreams of attending college.
+With those outstanding credentials, Bennett College is making an impact and helping to secure better futures for us all INSPIRE serve in the education field truly change lives.
+For decades, Chicago-based educator Dr. Blondean Y. Davis has raised money to support the work of UNCF and students of color to fulfill their dreams of attending college.